tbayer/template-project-3/README.md

 - Your latest mobile game has two events you're interested in tracking: `buy a sword` & `join guild`

-- Each has metadata characterstic of such events (i.e., sword type, guild name, etc)
+- Each has metadata characteristic of such events (i.e., sword type, guild name, etc)